How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for anonymous workers

-For part (a), assume that hypothesis (H1) holds, i.e. that $\eps_0\geq \eps$, but the algorithm returns an incorrect answer, i.e. stops at some round $t$ so that answer $B$ is chosen.
-Then
+by a standard application of the \emph{Azuma-Hoeffding Inequality}.
+Taking the Union Bound over all $t$, it follows that

-Now, $Z_t<-C_t\sqrt{t}$ is a low-probability event: in fact, one can show that this event happens with probability at most $O(\delta)$.
+For part (a) assume that hypothesis (H1) holds, i.e. that $\eps_0\geq \eps$, but the algorithm returns an incorrect answer, i.e. stops at some round $t$ so that answer $B$ is chosen.
+We show this cannot happen if the high-probability event in \eqref{eq:lm:error-rate-2} holds.
+Indeed, at such round $t$: